ibm-cloud-docs/account/catalog-helm-targets.md

 1. Select the private catalog that contains the current Helm chart version.
 1. Click the existing version from the list of products in your private catalog.
 1. Click **Add version** from the Version list table.
-1. Select **Copy the configuration of an existing version and deploy it to a new target.**
+1. Select **Copy the configuration of an existing version and deploy it to a new target**.
 1. Select your existing version.
 1. Click **Copy existing version**.